ahmedMshaban/True-glassy-replicate-API-/notes.md

 ### Day 4: RESTful Endpoints - Part 1

 - **Task**: Implement the first set of RESTful endpoints.
   - Create views and serializers for initial endpoints (e.g., GET requests).
+(DONE)
   - Implement URL routing for these endpoints.
+(DONE)
   - Test the endpoints using tools like Postman or curl.
+(DONE)
 - **PR**: Initial RESTful endpoints.

 ### Day 5: RESTful Endpoints - Part 2